micahgodbolt/micahgodbolt.com/src/posts/2018/whats-right-with-css-in-js.md

 date: 2018-05-09
 ---

 The first time I heard about CSS in JS I thought it was interesting but absurd.
 It was limited to producing inline styles, and introduced nasty workarounds to support pseudo selectors like `:hover` and `:after`.
-So when Brad wrote about [What's wrong with css-injs](http://bradfrost.com/blog/link/whats-wrong-with-css-in-js/), on one hand I completely empathised with his frustrations.
-But on the other hand I had spent the past 2 years seeing the limitations of traditional, build time, CSS styling and had fully embraced the css-in-js model that [Microsof Fabric UI](https://developer.microsoft.com/en-us/fabric) had adopted.
+So when Brad wrote about [What's wrong with css-in-js](http://bradfrost.com/blog/link/whats-wrong-with-css-in-js/), on one hand I completely empathized with his frustrations.
+But on the other hand I had spent the past 2 years seeing the limitations of traditional, build time, CSS styling and had fully embraced the css-in-js model that [Microsoft Fabric UI](https://developer.microsoft.com/en-us/fabric) had adopted.
 I wanted to quickly jot down my thoughts of why Brad is partly correct, partly incorrect...but hasn't seen everything yet.

-## Obligatory Rebuttle
+## Obligatory Rebuttals

-Brad highlighted three different frustrations with css-in-js, so before I dive into how Fabric tackles this subject, let me drop in a few rebuttles.
+Brad highlighted three different frustrations with css-in-js, so before I dive into how Fabric tackles this subject, let me drop in a few rebuttals.

 ### Portability